ShashanK2299/ShashanK2299/README.md

 👋 Hey there!
-I'm Shashank, a Data Analyst turned AI/ML enthusiast.
 I love decoding data puzzles and building smart systems that make life easier.
 Join me on my journey to blend data with creativity! 🚀